oertels/django-foreignkeysearch/README.md

 A more complete example:

 First, we add a "handlers.py" to an app directory of a model which shall be used as a related model.
-The model targets images, and therefore contains copyrights notes etc., which be want to search later.
+The model targets images, and therefore contains copyrights notes etc., which we want to search later.
 Our handler looks like this:

     from django.utils.safestring import mark_safe